 Delayed Admission

-This is where a child starts an academic year later than normal but still enters at the Reception stage. uch an arrangement be supported with any combination of medical, social and educational evidence from independent professionals.
+This is where a child starts an academic year later than normal but still enters at the Reception stage.
+It is expected that such an arrangement will be supported with any combination of medical, social and educational evidence from independent professionals.
 A place cannot be guaranteed a year in advance.
 For discussion and advice, a parent should contact the School Admissions Team.
 It is advisable to submit an application on time in any event whilst a request for delayed admission is considered by all parties including the School.

 Published Admission Number - PAN